Ernest Borgnine: 1983–2011: Final appearances

-In 1997, Borgnine appeared in the big-screen adaptation comedy film McHale's Navy, where he played Rear Admiral Quinton McHale, who was the father of Tom Arnold's character, Quinton McHale Jr. In 1998, Borgnine appeared in the Trey Parker and Matt Stone comedy BASEketball as entrepreneur Ted Denslow.
+In 1997, Borgnine appeared in the big-screen adaptation comedy film McHale's Navy, where he played Rear Admiral Quinton McHale, who was the father of Tom Arnold's character, Quinton McHale, Jr. In 1998, Borgnine appeared in the Trey Parker and Matt Stone comedy BASEketball as entrepreneur Ted Denslow.
 Starting in 1999, Borgnine provided his voice talent to the animated sitcom SpongeBob SquarePants as the elderly superhero Mermaid Man (where he was paired up with McHale's Navy co-star Tim Conway as the voice of Mermaid Man's sidekick Barnacle Boy).
 He expressed affection for this role, in no small part for its popularity among children.
-After his death, Nickelodeon reaired all of the episodes in which Mermaid Man appeared, in memoriam.
+After his death, Nickelodeon aired again all of the episodes in which Mermaid Man appeared, in memoriam.
+Additionally, The SpongeBob Movie: Sponge Out of Water was dedicated to his memory.
 Borgnine appeared as himself in The Simpsons episode "Boy-Scoutz 'n the Hood", in addition to a number of television commercials.
 In 2000, he was the executive producer of Hoover, in which he was the only credited actor.

 In 2007, Borgnine starred in the Hallmark original film A Grandpa for Christmas.
-He played a man who, after his estranged daughter ends up in the hospital because of a car accident, discovers that he has a granddaughter he never knew about.
+He played a man, who discovers, after his estranged daughter ends up in the hospital because of a car accident, that he has a granddaughter he never knew about.
 She is taken into his care, and they become great friends.
 Borgnine received a Golden Globe nomination for Best Actor in a Miniseries or Motion Picture made for Television for his performance.
 At 90, he was the oldest Golden Globe nominee ever.
-In 2010 he costarred in The Wishing Well.
+In 2010, he costarred in The Wishing Well.
 Borgnine's autobiography Ernie was published by Citadel Press in July 2008.
 Ernie is a loose, conversational recollection of highlights from his acting career and notable events from his personal life.
 On April 2, 2009, he appeared in several episodes of the final season of the long-running medical series ER.
 His role was that of a husband dealing with the decline of his wife, who would die in the final episode of the series.
 In his final scene, his character is in a hospital bed lying beside his just-deceased wife.
-His performance garnered an Emmy nomination for Outstanding Guest Actor in a Drama Series, his third nomination and his first in 29 years (since being nominated for Outstanding Supporting Actor in a Limited Series or a Special in 1980 for All Quiet on the Western Front).
+His performance garnered an Emmy nomination for Outstanding Guest Actor in a Drama Series, his third Emmy nomination and his first in 29 years (since being nominated for Outstanding Supporting Actor in a Limited Series or a Special in 1980 for All Quiet on the Western Front).

 In 2009, at age 92, he starred as Frank, the main character of Another Harvest Moon, directed by Greg Swartz and also starring Piper Laurie and Anne Meara.
-On October 2, 2010, Borgnine appeared as himself in a sketch with Morgan Freeman on Saturday Night Live.
+On October 2, 2010, Borgnine appeared as himself in a "What Up with That?" sketch with Morgan Freeman on Saturday Night Live.
 On October 15, 2010, he appeared in Red, which was filmed earlier that year.
-In late 2011, Borgnine completed what would become his last film, playing Rex Page in The Man Who Shook the Hand of Vicente Fernandez.
+In late 2011, Borgnine completed what became his last film, playing Rex Page in The Man Who Shook the Hand of Vicente Fernandez.